haljoumaa/SAR-Academy/README.md

 **Last Updated:** 08.07.2025

 > _This report is a public technical summary.
 All sensitive data, source code, and internal documentation are under binding NDA and contributor agreement.
 Unauthorized disclosure is prohibited._
+> ## Disclosure

+SAR Academy has **not received formal funding, institutional grants, or financial sponsorship** from any of the organizations mentioned.
+All engagements with Innovation Norway, HVL, and StartupLab Bergen have been informal, advisory, or academic in nature.
+The project remains fully independent and pre-commercial.

 ---